 - Customize surveys to your liking.
 Ask a ton of questions or just a few.
 Give respondents a few choices or a bunch.
 Mix up the question format to include multiple-choice questions, checkboxes, and text fields.

 - Integrate with important business services.
 Want to integrate your survey with Google Sheets or Airtable?
-JotForm lets you integrate with these and more than 100 other apps across industries and categories — from email marketing tools to cloud-storage platforms.
+Jotform lets you integrate with these and more than 100 other software across industries and categories — from email marketing tools to cloud-storage platforms.

 - Make surveys visually impressive.
 You can create visually stunning surveys to keep your survey participants engaged.
 No need for basic blocks of text on equally basic white backgrounds.
 You want your participants to be in awe, not ready to fall asleep!